uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

-A decision to, for example, inspect you for fraud can of course be argued to be only *partially* automatically, if the actual inspection is then done manually, and therefore need not necessarily be disclosed under the GDPR.
+A decision to, for example, inspect you for fraud can of course be argued to be only *partially* automatical, if the actual inspection is then done manually, and therefore need not necessarily be disclosed under the GDPR.

 * **Q3.** Which decisions you do you think might be made *partially*